 Soluble cytokine receptors

-Soluble versions of cytokine receptors are used as therapeutic reagents.
-They can block the action of cytokines by binding with them before they attach to their normal cell surface receptor.
+Soluble versions of cytokine receptors can block the action of cytokines by binding with them before they attach to their normal cell surface receptor.

 Etanercept, a fusion protein, consists of 2 identical chains from the CD120b receptor for tumor necrosis factor (TNF)-alpha.
-This agent thus blocks TNF-alpha and is used to treat rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that primarily involves the joints.
-RA causes damage mediated by cytokines, chemokines, and metalloproteases.
-Characteristically... read more , polyarticular juvenile idiopathic arthritis Juvenile Idiopathic Arthritis (JIA) Juvenile idiopathic arthritis is a group of rheumatic diseases that begins by age 16.
+This agent thus blocks TNF-alpha and is used to treat rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is a chronic systemic autoimmune disease that primarily involves the joints.
+Rheumatoid arthritis causes damage mediated by cytokines, chemokines, and metalloproteases.... read more , polyarticular juvenile idiopathic arthritis Juvenile Idiopathic Arthritis (JIA) Juvenile idiopathic arthritis is a group of rheumatic diseases that begins by age 16.
 Arthritis, fever, rash, adenopathy, splenomegaly, and iridocyclitis are typical of some forms.
-Diagnosis... read more , ankylosing spondylitis Ankylosing Spondylitis Ankylosing spondylitis is the prototypical spondyloarthropathy and a systemic disorder characterized by inflammation of the axial skeleton, large peripheral joints, and digits; nocturnal back... read more , psoriatic arthritis Psoriatic Arthritis Psoriatic arthritis is a spondyloarthropathy and chronic inflammatory arthritis that occurs in people with psoriasis of the skin or nails.
-The arthritis is often asymmetric, and some forms involve... read more , and plaque psoriasis Psoriasis Psoriasis is an inflammatory disease that manifests most commonly as well-circumscribed, erythematous papules and plaques covered with silvery scales.
+Diagnosis... read more , ankylosing spondylitis Ankylosing Spondylitis Ankylosing spondylitis is the prototypical spondyloarthropathy and a systemic disorder characterized by inflammation of the axial skeleton, large peripheral joints, and digits; nocturnal back... read more , psoriatic arthritis Psoriatic Arthritis Psoriatic arthritis is a seronegative spondyloarthropathy and chronic inflammatory arthritis that occurs in people with psoriasis of the skin or nails.
+The arthritis is often asymmetric, and... read more , and plaque psoriasis Psoriasis Psoriasis is an inflammatory disease that manifests most commonly as well-circumscribed, erythematous papules and plaques covered with silvery scales.
 Multiple factors contribute, including... read more .

-Colony-stimulating factors (CSF), such as erythropoietin, granulocyte CSF (G-CSF), and granulocyte-macrophage CSF (GM-CSF), are used in patients undergoing chemotherapy or transplantation for hematologic disorders and cancers and in patients with severe chronic neutropenia (see table Some Immunotherapeutic Agents in Clinical Use Some Immunotherapeutic Agents in Clinical Use ).
-Interferon-alpha (IFN-alpha) and IFN-gamma are used to treat cancer, immunodeficiency disorders, and viral infections; IFN-beta is used to treat relapsing multiple sclerosis Multiple Sclerosis (MS) Multiple sclerosis (MS) is characterized by disseminated patches of demyelination in the brain and spinal cord.
+Colony-stimulating factors (CSF), such as erythropoietin, granulocyte CSF (G-CSF), and granulocyte-macrophage CSF (GM-CSF), are used in patients undergoing chemotherapy or transplantation for hematologic disorders and cancers and in patients with severe chronic neutropenia (see table ).
+Interferon-alpha (IFN-alpha) and IFN-gamma are used to treat cancer, immunodeficiency disorders, and viral infections.
+IFN-beta is used to treat relapsing multiple sclerosis Multiple Sclerosis (MS) Multiple sclerosis (MS) is characterized by disseminated patches of demyelination in the brain and spinal cord.
 Common symptoms include visual and oculomotor abnormalities, paresthesias, weakness... read more .
-Many other cytokines are being studied.

 Cells expressing cytokine receptors can be targeted by modified versions of the relevant cytokine (eg, denileukin diftitox, which is a fusion protein containing sequences from IL-2 and from diphtheria toxin).
-Denileukin is used in cutaneous T-cell lymphoma to target the toxin to cells expressing the CD25 component of the IL-2 receptor.
+Denileukin is used in cutaneous T-cell lymphoma Cutaneous T-cell Lymphomas (CTCL) Mycosis fungoides and Sézary syndrome are uncommon chronic T-cell non-Hodgkin lymphomas primarily affecting the skin and occasionally the lymph nodes.
+(See also Overview of Lymphoma and Non-Hodgkin... read more to target the toxin to cells expressing the CD25 component of the IL-2 receptor.

 Small linear peptides, cyclicized peptides, and small organic molecules are being developed as agonists or antagonists for various applications.
 Screening libraries of peptides and organic compounds can identify potential mimetics (eg, agonists for receptors for erythropoietin, thrombopoietin, and G-CSF).